MUIC-Numerical-Methods-2018/aaaa-piti118/README.md

 `pytest`

 ### Notes
-- pip's install path is not included in the PATH var by default, so without installing via `sudo -H`, pytest would be unaccessible.
+- pip's install path is not included in the PATH var by default, so without installing via `sudo -H`, pytest would be inaccessible. looks very hackable....